alexydens/moorhen/PLAN.md

 - libcurses for terminal I/O.
 - CImGUI for UI in windowed applications (particularly with any form of graphics API contexts.
+- GMP for big numbers.
+- OpenSSL for cryptography.
 ### CRT Functions:
 - `getopt_long()` for parsing command line options.
 - `select()` and `fd_set` for managing blocking I/O functions.